ChannelizeIO/Channelize-Whiteboard-SDK/README.md

 - Full Screen mode
         * Both teacher and student can use full screen mode independently.
 - Uploading file
-        * Teachers can upload PPT,WORD,PDF,JPG,PNG files which will be broadcasted to the attendees / Students.
+        * Teachers can upload PDF,JPG,PNG files which will be broadcasted to the attendees / Students.
 - Students raising hands
         * In a lecture hall, students can "raise their hands" to apply for interacting  with the teacher.
 The teacher can approve or decline the application.